On the tightness of left-invariant contact structures: Two lemmas on Riemannian Lie groups

 \section{Two lemmas on Riemannian Lie groups}

-Given a Riemannian manifold $(M,\eta)$, we denote the normal bundle of an immersed submanifold $i:S\to M$ as $TS^{\perp}$.
-We say that $S$ is complete as a metric subspace of $M$ if $(S,d|_S)$ is a complete metric space, $d|_S$ being the restriction of the Riemannian distance.
-The latter is often referred to as the outer metric, in contrast to the inner metric, which is the Riemannian distance of $(S,i^{*}\eta)$. \begin{theorem} Let $(M,\eta)$ be a Riemannian manifold and $S$ be an immersed submanifold which is complete as a metric subspace.
-The following are equivalent: \begin{itemize} \item[i)] $(M,\eta)$ is a complete Riemannian manifold, \item[ii)] The normal exponential map $\exp^{\perp}:TS^\perp\to M$, i.e., the restriction of the Riemannian exponential map to the normal bundle $TS^\perp$, is well-defined on the whole $TS^\perp$. \end{itemize} \end{theorem} \begin{remark} Notice that for $S=\{p\}$ we recover the classical statement of Hopf-Rinow theorem. \end{remark} The proof of \cref{4thm:Hopf-Rinow} is analogous to the one of \cite[Thm.\ 2.8, Sec.\ 7.2]{DoCarmo}, replacing the normal neighborhood of a point with a normal tubular neighborhood around $S$. \begin{lemma} Let $(G,\eta)$ be a Lie group with a left-invariant Riemannian metric $\eta$.
-Let $H\subset G$ a Lie subgroup, not necessarily closed.
-If the normal exponential map $\exp^{\perp}:TH^\perp\to G$ is an immersion then it is a covering map. \end{lemma} \begin{proof} Since the exponential map is an immersion, $(TH^\perp,(\exp^{\perp})^*\eta)$ is a Riemannian manifold.
+Given a Riemannian manifold $(M,\eta)$, we denote the normal bundle of an immersed submanifold $S\subset M$ as $TS^{\perp}$.
+We say that $S$ is complete as a metric subspace of $M$ if $(S,d|_S)$ is a complete metric space, $d|_S$ being the restriction of the Riemannian distance. \begin{theorem} Let $(M,\eta)$ be a Riemannian manifold and $S$ be an immersed submanifold which is complete as a metric subspace.
+The following are equivalent: \begin{itemize} \item[i)] $(M,\eta)$ is a complete Riemannian manifold, \item[ii)] The normal exponential map $\exp^{\perp}:TS^\perp\to M$, i.e., the restriction of the Riemannian exponential map to the normal bundle $TS^\perp$, is well-defined on the whole $TS^\perp$. \end{itemize} \end{theorem} \begin{remark} Notice that for $S=\{p\}$ we recover the classical statement of Hopf-Rinow theorem. \end{remark} The proof of \cref{4thm:Hopf-Rinow} is analogous to the one of \cite[Thm.\ 2.8, Chap.\ 7]{DoCarmo}, replacing the normal neighborhood of a point with a normal tubular neighborhood around $S$. \begin{lemma} Let $G$ be a Lie group endowed with a left-invariant Riemannian metric.
+Let $H\subset G$ be an immersed Lie subgroup.
+If the normal exponential map $\exp^{\perp}:TH^\perp\to G$ is an immersion then it is a covering map. \end{lemma} \begin{proof} We denote with $\eta$ the left-invariant Riemannian metric.
+Since the normal exponential map is an immersion, $(TH^\perp,(\exp^{\perp})^*\eta)$ is a Riemannian manifold.
 Notice that $H$ acts on $TH^\perp$: